LOW FODMAP CHICKEN TIKKA MASALA & GLUTEN FREE NAAN BREAD

 • Place a skillet over medium heat (no oil necessary).
 Once hot, add one naan piece at a time.

 • Generally, they take a few mins per side (the second side slightly less time than the first).
-You’ll know when to flip it when it starts puffing up, however, keep in mind that since they are Gluten Free, they may not puff up as much – check after a few minutes – there should be light brown spots but no burning.
+You'll know when to flip it when it starts puffing up, however, keep in mind that since they are gluten free, they may not puff up as much – check after a few minutes – there should be light brown spots but no burning.

-• Brush with garlic infused olive oil, sprinkle with fresh chopped parsley and a little sea salt.
+• Brush with garlic infused olive oil, sprinkle with fresh chopped parsley, and a little sea salt.

-• Add a few spoonfuls of the saucy chicken into a bowl next to a few scoops of plain rice.
+• To Assemble: Add a few spoonfuls of the saucy chicken into a bowl next to a few scoops of plain rice.
 Cut the naan into triangles and serve alongside the dish for dipping.
 Top with more sauce and fresh chopped parsley, if desired.

 Notes